 I am all for the lady boss, boobs parades, girl power feminist pink fog that is over taking society.
 But I will be the last to support the phase of anti-sexy clothes, chopping our hair off and overall shift towards looking like a man.
 I understand what some women are going for in reducing the sexiness of our wardrobes in hopes of bringing back the mystery of a woman’s body.
 But ladies, doesn’t this defeat the purpose?
 We are equal to men in success and power as a woman; not as a woman trying to become a man.
 I’m pretty sure Susan B. Anthony did not fight for our right as women to vote so that we could then embrace masculinity and stop wearing make up.

 I think as women we have come really far in the last couple years as no longer afraid to voice our thoughts and opinions and finally emerging as confident beautiful women who are proud of our bodies and not afraid to be sexy again.
 Thus the vastly emerging trend of the plunge neck line.
 What used to be considered slutty is now free and classy and elegant.
-And while I love this shift back to feminine clothing, restocking my closet is really taking a toll on my shopping budget.
+And while I love this shift back to feminine clothing, like these gorgeous dresses from SheIn, restocking my closet is really taking a toll on my shopping budget.

 Almost my entire closet is filled with oversized clothing from the “bohemian” trend that swept our nation in 2013.
 For years I refused to purchase anything that hugged my body or that I had to choose between covering my nipples or butt cheeks.
 This fashion choice was bread over years of too small of shirts and wearing my brothers hand me downs.
 (I rocked the hell out of Tommy Hilfiger sweaters and boys Levis.)
 So it really wasn’t until this past year living in the city and getting back to the body I wanted, that each time I wanted to dress a little sexier or classier I realized I had nothing to wear.
 The “running through the wildflowers” look wasn’t going to cut it anymore.